Arihant25/beginner-python-projects/README.md

 - rock-paper-scissors - The classic game to settle any dispute
 - average-height - Calculates the average of a list of heights
 - max-score - Finds the highest score from a given list
+- hundred - Calculates the sum of all the even numbers from 1 to 100